“Long ago, operating a 24 hour live telephone answering service, meant that management would sometimes, literally live at work.”

 A panicked Herman fluttered to find the (shut off) valve but to no avail.
 Operators noticed the water flooding the floor, and being the family we are, they all ruptured in laughter.

-The fire department had to be contacted to discontinue the flow; however that day added to the legacy of Global Response and was recited whenever the opportunity was presented, even two decades later.
+The fire department had to be contacted to discontinue the flow; however that day added to the legacy of Answering Service Care and was recited whenever the opportunity was presented, even two decades later.